mayankdutta/programming_basics/static testing.md

-during planning people are identified and the roles are assigned to each of the identified person identifyng the entry and exit criteria. during initiating the document to be reviewed is distributed and the objectvives are explained verifying the entry criteria self preparation. individual work is done by each of the participants on their on, marking the questions and the comments recording the results, re-work the effect of fixing. & if any follow up.
+during planning people are identified and the roles are assigned to each of the identified person identifying the entry and exit criteria. during initiating the document to be reviewed is distributed and the objectives are explained verifying the entry criteria self preparation. individual work is done by each of the participants on their on, marking the questions and the comments recording the results, re-work the effect of fixing. & if any follow up.
 #### members of static testing